 XAI methods that are not focused on generating heatmaps have also been developed.
 This paper is mainly concerned with quantitative heatmaps comparison, but we may still benefit from different types of evaluations of XAI performance.
 Local interpretable model-agnostic explanation (LIME) \cite{10.1145/2939672.2939778} is introduced to find a locally faithful interpretable model that represents well the model under inspection, regardless of the latter's architecture (i.e. is agnostic).
 By comparing LIME with obviously interpretable models such as decision trees and sparse logistic regression, in particular using recall value, the quality of feature importance obtained using LIME can be assessed.
 Experiments on Concept Activation Vectors (section 4.3 of \cite{conf_icml_KimWGCWVS18}) include quantitative comparison of the information used by a model when a ground-truth caption is embedded into the image.
 In some cases, the caption is used by the model for decision-making, but in other cases, only the image concept is used.
-Furthermore, human-subject experiments are also conducted to test the importance of the saliency mask, showing that heatmaps help only marginally for human to make decision and that heatmaps can even be misleading.
-There has also been other similar sentiment that doubts the usefulness of heatmaps, for example in the caption of fig. 2 in \cite{Rudin2019}, where the utility of a heatmap is called into question.
-Network dissection frameworks \cite{8099837,8417924,Bau_2020} have been used to evaluate DNN by counting the number of \textit{unique detectors} and measuring the IoUbetween feature maps and segmentation mask.
+Furthermore, human-subject experiments are also conducted to test the importance of the saliency mask, showing that heatmaps only marginally help human make decision.
+It also shows that heatmaps can even be misleading.
+There has also been other similar sentiments, for example in the caption of fig. 2 in \cite{Rudin2019}, where the utility of a heatmap is called into question.
+Network dissection frameworks \cite{8099837,8417924,Bau_2020} have been used to evaluate DNN by counting the number of \textit{unique detectors} and measuring the IoU between feature maps and segmentation mask.
 There are other methods not covered here, and we refer the readers to survey papers like \cite{BARREDOARRIETA202082,8631448,9233366}.